splunk/prompteng-devs/01-course/module-01-foundations/README.md

 ### Getting Started

-**First time here?** If you haven't set up your development environment yet, follow the [Quick Setup guide](../../README.md#-quick-setup) in the main README first.
+**First time here?**
+- If you haven't set up your development environment yet, follow the [Quick Setup guide](../../README.md#-quick-setup) in the main README first
+- **New to Jupyter notebooks?** Read [About Jupyter Notebooks](../../README.md#-about-jupyter-notebooks) to understand how notebooks work and where code executes

 **Ready to start?**
 1. **Open the tutorial notebook**: Click on [module1.ipynb](./module1.ipynb) to start the interactive tutorial